librewolf-community/browser-macos/readme.md

 In case of feedback, suggestions or trouble fill an issue and let's solve it togheter.
 I would, in particular, appreciate feedback and contribution on the bulding process which so far has been tested on BigSur.

 ## Useful links
 - [Releases](https://gitlab.com/librewolf-community/browser/macos/-/releases): download the latest .dmg for an easy install process.
-Releases are available for x86, while aarch64 releases have been removed as cross-compiling on Intel was not giving working builds.
+Releases are available for x86 and aarch64, although the second ones might show up as broken on the first launch, as macOS sets an extended attribute on our cross-compiled builds (troubleshooting and discussion take place [here](https://gitlab.com/librewolf-community/browser/macos/-/issues/19).
 - [Build guide](./build_guide.md): if you want to build from source.
 The build process supports both x86 and aarch64, as well as cross-compiling for aarch64 on x86 machines.
-- [HomeBrew tap](https://gitlab.com/fxbrit/homebrew-librewolf): we now have an experimental brew tap, which means that you can add it entering `brew tap fxbrit/librewolf https://gitlab.com/fxbrit/homebrew-librewolf` and the install LibreWolf with `brew install librewolf`.
+- [HomeBrew tap](https://gitlab.com/fxbrit/homebrew-librewolf): we now have an experimental brew tap (it doesn't handle updates yet), which means that you can add it entering `brew tap fxbrit/librewolf https://gitlab.com/fxbrit/homebrew-librewolf` and the install LibreWolf with `brew install librewolf`.
 Give it a try!
 - [Issue tracker](https://gitlab.com/librewolf-community/browser/macos/-/issues)
 - LibreWolf [settings repository](https://gitlab.com/librewolf-community/settings)
 - Our community on [gitter](https://gitter.im/librewolf-community/librewolf)